bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 ## Intro and Whirlwind Tour: DSL for Instruction Lowering

 The goal of ISLE is to represent *instruction lowering patterns*.
-An instruction lowering pattern is a specification that a certain combination of operators in the IR (CLIF), when combined under certain conditions, can be compiled down into a certain sequence of machine instructions.
+An instruction lowering pattern is a specification describing certain operators in the IR (CLIF) when combined under certain conditions, can be compiled down to a certain sequence of machine instructions.
 For example:

 - An `iadd` (integer add) operator can always be lowered to an x86